What Is Morning Sex?

 Is morning sex normal for men or couples?

-Yes, morning sex is common and normal for people of all genders and ages.
-While not everyone feels interested in intimacy upon waking, research shows that many men experience increased sexual desire in the morning due to hormonal rhythms source.
+Yes—morning sex is entirely normal for people of all ages and genders.
+Many men experience increased sexual desire in the morning due to hormonal rhythms, though interest varies individually Testosterone and arousal.

 Is morning sex safe for men to try?